 No Country for Old Men

-Llewelyn Moss, hunting antelope near the Rio Grande, stumbles upon a transaction gone horribly wrong.
+1980.
+Llewelyn Moss, a Vietnam veteran, is hunting antelope near the Rio Grande when he stumbles upon a transaction gone horribly wrong.
 Finding bullet-ridden bodies, several kilos of heroin, and a caseload of cash, he faces a choice – leave the scene as he found it, or cut the money and run.
 Choosing the latter, he knows, will change everything.

 And so begins a terrifying chain of events, in which each participant seems determined to answer the question that one asks another: how does a man decide in what order to abandon his life?

 'It's hard to think of a contemporary writer more worth reading' – Independent

 Part of the Picador Collection, a series showcasing the best of modern literature.